FS2020-USER-TESTER/KAP140-MOD-PACKAGE/new-kap140/readme.md

 **INSTALLATION**

-Unzip the downloaded release file and copy the resulting directory to your Community folder.
+Unzip the downloaded release file and copy the directory new-kap140 to your Community folder.

-You may report issues in the github issue list.
+You may report issues in the github issue list page.

 **BACKGROUND**